misimori/misimori.github.io/_pages/research.md

 </figure>

 **(ii)- Non-reciprocal self-oscillation of a flexible micro-post by chemical reaction**<br>
-Here, we design a system of flexible microposts in solution that convert non-oscillatory chemical input into self-organized oscillatory output, which enabled the posts to spontaneously propagate a chemical signal over long distances (i.e., comparable to the characteristic length in the system).
+<span style="font-size: 18px;"> Here, we design a system of flexible microposts in solution that convert non-oscillatory chemical input into self-organized oscillatory output, which enabled the posts to spontaneously propagate a chemical signal over long distances (i.e., comparable to the characteristic length in the system).
 In the simplest two-post system, the reaction at the active post generates radially symmetric flow that kept the central post up-right.
 The fluid–structure interaction with the surrounding walls and the passive post broke this local symmetry and lead to the nontrivial behavior of the passive structure.
-This circular flow pattern enabled a non-oscillatory chemical input to produce oscillatory chemo-mechanical output.
+This circular flow pattern enabled a non-oscillatory chemical input to produce oscillatory chemo-mechanical output. </span>

 <figure>
   <img src="/assets/images/fig8.png" width="1000px" alt="">